MiloJov-UML/MicroelectrodeArrayMachine/readme.txt

 Upon startup, you'll be prompted to enter:
 - Number of pads to process
 - Distance between pad centers (µm)
-- Distance from reference point to first pad (µm)
+- Distance from reference point to first pad (µm) (this field is now redundant)

 ### Basic Controls
 - **Motor Control**: Enter axis (X, Y, Z, r, t, T), direction, and displacement